kata-ai/kata-platform-docs/docs/tutorial/telegram-integration.md

 ![tel-6](./images/connecting-with-telegram/tel-6.png)

-Final step is you will see a bot token to access HTTP API
+When you're done, BotFather will give you the HTTP API access token.

 ![tel-7](./images/connecting-with-telegram/tel-7.png)

 ## Create Channel with Telegram

-In this step, you have to create channel in Kata Platform.
+In Kata Platform, you can add Channels in a Deployment.
 Go to “Deployment” menu and click “View Channel”.
-Then, create a channel as below
+Here you can add new Channel.

 ![tel-8](./images/connecting-with-telegram/tel-8.png)

-You have to enter Bot Token which generated from Telegram.
-Copy the bot token from BotFather window chat.
-The created channel can be seen as follows.
+On this step, you can paste the HTTP API access token given by BotFather in the previous step.

 ![tel-9](./images/connecting-with-telegram/tel-9.png)

-Click the eye icon to open generated webhook from Kata Platform.
-You may see a webhook URL.
-This URL shall be inserted later to Telegram.
+Click on the eye icon to open generated webhook on Kata Platform.
+Copy this Webhook URL for the next step.

 ![tel-10](./images/connecting-with-telegram/tel-10.png)

-Next, open a new tab and enter this URL.
+Open a new tab and enter this URL.

 ```
 https://api.telegram.org/bot{my_bot_token}/setWebhook?url={url_to_send_updates_to}
 ```

-Afterward, change “my_bot_token” into your own bot token.
-Also, change webhook URL from Kata Platform into the URL.
+Remember to change `"my_bot_token"` into your own bot token and the webhook URL from Kata Platform into the `"url_to_send_updates_to"`.

 ![tel-11](./images/connecting-with-telegram/tel-11.png)

-Click “Go” or press enter on keyboard.
+Click "Go" or press enter on keyboard.
 You may see successful message as follows.

 ![tel-12](./images/connecting-with-telegram/tel-12.png)

-You're all set !
-Let's try our chatbot in Telegram by searching your bot username and start to chat
+You're all set!
+Let's try our chatbot in Telegram by searching your bot username.

-## Conversation Simulation to User

-Search your username and type “info cuaca” and continue to city name.
+Type “info cuaca” to your bot and continue to city name.

 ![tel-13](./images/connecting-with-telegram/tel-13.png)

-Congratulation!
+Congratulations!
 Your bot is well prepared and you may try it in Telegram desktop or mobile.